Vegan Quinoa Beet Burger

-This easy vegan beet burger recipe holds together well through cooking and has a wonderful flavour and texture.
+This easy vegan quinoa beet burger recipe holds together well through cooking and has a wonderful flavour and texture.

 Two beet burgers on buns with onion, lettuce and tomato.